krhadden/ServiceNow-Assessment/README.md

 - [x] State Management.
     - [x] What happens if your components/pages are loading?
 [I added a spinner component to display while the data is loading.]
     - [x] What if there’s an error communicating with the server?
 [I added error handling in my http requests.
 If there is an error, an alert will show at the top of the screen displaying the error.]
-    - [ ] What if fetches return empty?
-[I did not address this.
-If successful fetches return empty, then no data will appear.]
+    - [x] What if fetches return empty?
+[If successful fetch returns empty, I'm assuming there is no data to display.]
 - [x] Creating a new incident: STRY0002: As an IT service agent, I would like to be able to open a new incident, in case something new has been reported.
 The mockup for this is not provided and it is up to you how you decide the add a new record [I added a yellow "+" button on the top right of the page modeled after image A.  This opens a modal where users can input values for the new incident.
 If the psot is successful, a snackbar message appears at the bottom of the screen informing them it was successful.
 If there is an error, an error message alert will appear at the top of the screen.]

 ## Feature/Story Breakdown
 I broke down the 2 given stories into smaller tasks as follows:

-##### STRY001: As an IT service agent, I would like a page where I can see a list of ALL incidents, with the
-ability to quickly see incidents BY ‘STATE’ (Open, In Progress, Resolved, Closed, which are shown as clickable cards in this wireframe on top of the page).
+##### STRY001: As an IT service agent, I would like a page where I can see a list of ALL incidents, with the ability to quickly see incidents BY ‘STATE’ (Open, In Progress, Resolved, Closed, which are shown as clickable cards in this wireframe on top of the page).
 This will help me find incidents I can work on or refer to for a solution.
 Clicking on any of the cards, will take the use to image B.

 Required Criteria:
 - [x]  Page A: Table: Display all incidents in table